How Peter Singer and Oxford turned me off atheism

 Just as radical, I realised, was the new creation which Christ began to initiate.
 This turned on its head the sentimental caricature of ‘heaven’ I’d once held as an atheist.
 I learned that Jesus’ resurrection initiated the kingdom of God, which will “bring good news to the poor, release the captives, restore sight to the blind, free the oppressed.”
 (Luke 4:18) To live as a Christian is a call to be part of this new, radical, creation.
 I am not passively awaiting a place in the clouds.
 I am redeemed by Christ, so now I have work to do.
 With God’s grace, I’ve been elected to serve – in whatever way God sees fit – to build for His Kingdom.
 We have a sure hope that God is transforming this broken, unjust world, into Christ’s Kingdom, the New Creation.

 Sarah Irving-Stonebraker is a Senior Lecturer (with tenure) in Modern European History at Western Sydney University in Australia.
-This piece is copyrighted by The Veritas Forum and cannot be republished without permission.
+This piece is copyrighted by The Veritas Forum and was republished with permission.
 Please contact [email protected] for all related inquiries.More